Sengxian/fastmoe-website/documentation/tutorial.md

 ---
 layout: page
-title: Get Started
+title: Tutorial
-description: Get started with fastmoe with docker or direct source.
+description: Enjoy using FastMOE for your training.
 ---

 Get Started